ntnu-yjyjames/arxiv-semantic-rag/Performance.md

 This document details the benchmarking methodology, results, and engineering trade-offs for the vector retrieval system.
 We compare **Exact Search (NumPy, FAISS Flat)** against **Approximate Nearest Neighbors (FAISS HNSW)** across varying dataset sizes and system states.

 ## Benchmark Environment

 * **Dataset:** **arxiv_cornell_title_abstract**
-    > All experiments in this project are conducted on the **arxiv_cornell_title_abstract** dataset, which contains titles and abstracts from a curated subset of arXiv papers.
-This dataset is commonly used for semantic retrieval and recommendation research and provides a realistic workload for evaluating vector search systems without requiring full-text processing.
+  > All experiments are conducted on a corpus derived from the official **arXiv metadata snapshot** released by Cornell University (`arxiv-metadata-oai-snapshot.json`).
+A custom preprocessing pipeline was implemented to extract titles and abstracts, normalize text fields, and export the resulting dataset into a structured CSV format (**arxiv_cornell_title_abstract.csv**).

+  >
+  > This abstract-level corpus provides a realistic workload for evaluating semantic retrieval systems while isolating retrieval behavior from full-text ingestion costs.

-* **Dimensions:** 768 (using sentence-transformers embeddings)
+* **Embedding Dimension:** 768 (sentence-transformers)

-* **Metrics:** End-to-end Latency (ms), Memory Usage (MB), and Recall@k (ground truth: NumPy full scan).
+* **Metrics:** End-to-end latency (ms), per-query memory allocation (MB), and Recall@k (ground truth: NumPy brute-force full scan).

 ---
 ## 1. Scalability: The Memory Wall at Scale